 Attraction Type: Prehistoric Site

-Location: On the south east side of the A9, 3 miles north east of Golspie.
-Signposted, parking available across the road (north west side).
+Location: On the south-east side of the A9, three miles northeast of Golspie.
+Signposted, parking available across the road (north-west side).

 Website: Carn Liath Broch